Click on a committee’s name to view its homepage

 Is responsible for all matters related to Adelphi’s Memorial Garden.

-Members: Pud Baker, Catherine McHugh, Ernie Walker, and Martha Woods
+Members: Pud Baker, Catherine McHugh, Kate Titford, Ernie Walker, and Martha Woods

 Ministry and Worship

 Ensures that Meeting for Worship or for Business proceeds on the basis of a silent and attentive search for Divine guidance; arranges Meetings for marriage; prepares the annual Spiritual State of the Meeting report.
 This committee is responsible for adult religious education and silent announcements and is the Committee on committees.
 Committee members must be members of the Religious Society of Friends.